Peutz–Jeghers syndrome: Signs and symptoms

 Patients with the syndrome also have an increased risk of developing carcinomas of the liver, lungs, breast, ovaries, uterus, testes, and other organs.
 Specifically, it is associated with an increased risk of sex-cord stromal tumor with annular tubules in the ovaries.

 Due to the increased risk of malignancies, direct surveillance is recommended.

 The average age of first diagnosis is 23.
 The first presentation is often bowel obstruction or intussuseption from the hamartomatous gastrointestinal polyps.
-Dark blue, brown, and black pigmented mucocutaneous macules, are present in over 95 percent of individuals with Peutz-Jeghers syndrome.
+Dark blue, brown, and black pigmented mucocutaneous macules, are present in over 95 percent of individuals with Peutz–Jeghers syndrome.
 Pigmented lesions are rarely present at birth, but often appear before 5 years of age.
 The macules may fade during puberty.
 The melanocytic macules are not associated with malignant transformation.

-Complications associated with Peutz-Jeghers syndrome include obstruction and intussusception, which occur in up to 69 percent of patients, typically first between the ages of 6 and 18, though surveillance for them is controversial.
+Complications associated with Peutz–Jeghers syndrome include obstruction and intussusception, which occur in up to 69 percent of patients, typically first between the ages of 6 and 18, though surveillance for them is controversial.
 Anemia is also common due to gastrointestinal bleeding from the polyps.

 Genetics

 In 1998, a gene was found to be associated with the mutation.
 On chromosome 19, the gene known as STK11 (LKB1) is a possible tumor suppressor gene.
 It is inherited in an autosomal dominant pattern, which means that anyone who has PJS has a 50% chance of passing the disease on to their offspring.

 Peutz–Jeghers syndrome is rare and studies typically include only a small number of patients.
-Even in those few studies that do contain a large number of patients, the quality of the evidence is limited due to pooling patients from many centers, selection bias (only patients with health problems coming from treatment are included), and historical bias (the patients reported are from a time before advances in the diagnosis of treatment of Peutz–Jeghers syndrome were made).
+Even in those few studies that do contain a large number of patients, the quality of the evidence is limited due to pooling patients from many centers, selection bias (only patients with health problems coming from treatment are included), and historical bias (the patients reported are from a time before advances in the diagnosis and treatment of Peutz–Jeghers syndrome were made).
 Probably due to this limited evidence base, cancer risk estimates for Peutz–Jeghers syndrome vary from study to study.
 There is an estimated 18–21% risk of ovarian cancer, 9% risk of endometrial cancer, and 10% risk of cervical cancer, specifically adenoma malignum.